learn-co-students/SENG-LIVE-071921/phase-4/02_client_server_communication_part_1/README.md

 ## Meetup Clone features list

+- Users can create groups
-- Users must provide a unique name when creating a group
+  - groups must provide a unique name
+- Users can create events
-- Users must provide a :name, :location, :description, :start_time, :end_time when creating an event
+  - events must have a :title, :location, :description, :start_time, :end_time
+  - The title must be unique given the same location and start time
 - Users can RSVP to events
+  - they can only rsvp to the same event once
 - Users can join other groups
+  - they can only join a group once

-Before we hop into coding today, there's a configuration options that we're going to want to change.
+Before we hop into coding today, there's a configuration option that we're going to want to change.
 When we start talking about strong parameters in our controllers, rails is going to do some magic with the params that we pass in via POSTMAN or fetch and add the name of our resource as a key containing all of the attributes we're posting.
 If we want to disable this feature, we can do so once at the beginning by editing the `config/intializers/wrap_parameters.rb` file.
 It currently looks like this:

 ```rb
 ActiveSupport.on_load(:action_controller) do